bluk16/PitchPerfect/README.md

 # PitchPerfect
-##First iOS app that record audio input from user and play it back in different pitches
+## iOS app written in Swift that record audio input from user and play it back in different pitches

 * What I have learnt and gone through by working and completing this project --